brown-ccv/fastapi-image/README.md

 `pyproject.toml`, other packaging management tools such as `hatch` or `pdm` should also work.
 It, however, won't work with `poetry`.

+We also use `docker` to build the container image that you can test on your local machine.
+If you have not already installed docker, please click [here](https://docs.docker.com/engine/install/) to install it.
+Once you have installed docker, make sure that `docker -v` runs successfully on your command line.

 ### Step 1: Create a repo from this template Clone this repo

 First, please create a new repo using this template and use the following command to